dramforever/finlog/README.md

 As you can see, the execution of an otherwise pretty imperative-looking program is converted into a state machine.

 The feature set is limited but should allow basic imperative programs, But there's no documentation now, so for everything I said above you probably need to just take my word for it.

 A bare minimum driver program is available and can be accessed by `stack run` or `cabal run`.
+An example implementing a prime sieve on a block RAM is available in the `examples/sieve` directory.

 Hey, at least I wrote a sorta working compiler.